-3D waterfall graph optimize the production line of the agrobusiness industry
+3D waterfall graph optimize the production the agrobusiness industry

 Dynamox’s sensors present a diferential in relation to data collection and reading extracted during its monitoring realized in industrial assets.
 Because they have a sensing system in the three axial axes, it is possible to visualize the collected data in the form of a 3D waterfall spectral graph.